-All RN-BSN nursing students are assigned a Student Success Specialist (SSS) who will assist students to understand specific program requirements.
+All RN-BSN nursing students are assigned a Student Success Specialist (SSS) who will assist students to understand specific program requirements and degree completion plans.
+SSS information is available on the Student Portal system.
 The SSS will provide guidance by helping students to be in touch with University departments/offices as needs indicate.
 Students should seek their SSS assistance with course registrations and fulfillment of graduation requirements, interpretation of institutional policies and procedures, and any situation that interferes with academic success.
 Individual course faculty are available to assist students in clarifying course requirements and meeting course outcomes; however, final responsibility for the completion of academic requirements rests with the students.
-It is the responsibility of each student to monitor his or her academic progress at King University and to meet course deadlines when enrolled in an online course.
-Advice and information are also available to each student from the Dean's and the Registrar's Office.
+It is the responsibility of each student to monitor his or her academic progress at King University and to meet course deadlines when enrolled in a course.
+Advice and information are also available to each student from the RN-BSN Program Coordinator, Dean's and the Registrar's Offices.
 In summary, students have the following responsibilities to:

-- 1. Take the initiative to contact the SSS each semester to discuss your degree completion plan.
-An initial discussion should take place during the first semester enrolled. - 2.
-Become acquainted with your SSS and seek help before problems arise. - 3.
-Clarify your pertinent personal values and goals in advance of the sessions with the SSS - 4.
+- 1. Become acquainted with your SSS and seek help before problems arise. - 2.
+Take the initiative to contact the SSS each semester to discuss your degree completion plan.
+An initial discussion should take place during the first semester enrolled. - 3.
+Review degree audit after matriculation to King University.
+Discuss any concerns with the SSS. - 4.
 Prepare a list of questions prior to the advising session. - 5.
 Accept responsibility for academic and personal decisions. - 6.
 Keep personal copies of schedules, degree completion plans and other important information regarding academic progress (e.g. grade reports). - 7.
 Keep track of your own program requirements, courses completed, and seek a degree audit from the registrar, prior to your last semester to ensure sufficient time to complete all required courses.